OpenSPP/documentation/docs/glossary.rst

    Social insurance
        Composed of programs that minimize the negative impact of economic shocks on individuals and families.
 They include publicly provided or mandated insurance schemes against old age, disability, death of the main :term:`household<household>` provider, maternity leave and sickness cash :term:`benefits<benefits>`, and social health insurance.
-Social insurance programs are contributory, and :term:`beneficiaries<beneficiaries>` receive :term:`benefits<benefits>` or :term:`services<services>` in recognition of contributions to an insurance scheme.
+Social insurance programs are contributory, and :term:`beneficiaries<beneficiaries>` receive benefits or :term:`services<services>` in recognition of contributions to an insurance scheme.

        | 🇫🇷 Assurance sociale
        | 🇪🇸 Seguridad social